Inside USBE > Departments and Programs > Career and Technical Education (CTE) > Resources > Onsite Civil Rights Review

 Finally, the review is not intended to penalize recipients for findings, but is designed to help find and fix issues regarding civil rights.

 It is recommended that the school and district do not make any changes to existing situations (in anticipation of the onsite review) since it is common for changes to be incorrect and then have to corrected a second time.

 As a means of gathering as much detail from as many sources as possible, USBE will also ask schools to assist USBE to conduct online surveys of school staff, students, parents, etc. before the actual onsite review occurs.

 Typically, after the onsite review, a few follow-up phone calls are required to collect information that may be needed to complete the review process.

 The review team then compiles its findings and creates the first draft of the findings and compliance requirements.
 These matters are summarized in a document called the Program and Procedures Improvement Plan (PPIP).

 Once the draft PPIP process is completed, the review team creates the final PPIP.
-This is then mailed to the CEO (superintendent or college president), to CTE director, the school principal, the USBE state director of CTE, USBE educational equity coordinator.
-Eventually, a copy is also mailed to the US Department of Education, Office for Civil Rights.
+This is then mailed to the chief executive officer (superintendent or college president), the CTE director, the school principal, the USBE state director of CTE, USBE educational equity coordinator.
+Eventually, a copy is also mailed to the U.S. Department of Education, Office for Civil Rights.

 Depending upon the circumstances and at the discretion of Murray Meszaros, the reviewed school/institution has up to 30 calendar days to respond to the PPIP with a very specific plan listing: